Brennall/HFH-SRD/Chapter07.md

 Adjusted Die Roll	Result

-2–	     		Punitive Conviction
+2-	     		Punitive Conviction

-3–5			Conviction
+3-5			Conviction

-6–8			Conviction on Lesser Charge
+6-8			Conviction on Lesser Charge

-9–11			Acquittal
+9-11			Acquittal

 12+			Acquittal with Damages

 ### To roll on the Crime and Punishment table, roll 2d6.
-Adjust the die roll by the perpetrator’s Charisma modifier and any appropriate proficiency modifiers (from Diplomacy, Mystic Aura, or Seduction).
+Adjust the die roll by the perpetrator's Charisma modifier and any appropriate proficiency modifiers (from Diplomacy, Mystic Aura, or Seduction).
 Other circumstances that will apply are listed below.

-Attorney: Add the perpetrator’s rank in Profession (attorney), if any.
+Attorney: Add the perpetrator's rank in Profession (attorney), if any.
 Otherwise, an attorney can be hired by the syndicate.
 A rank 1 attorney costs 25gp, a rank 2 attorney costs 50gp, and a rank 3 attorney costs 100gp.

 Bribery: If the syndicate has a member with the Bribery proficiency, it can attempt to corrupt the courts.
 A +1 bonus costs 50gp, a +2 bonus costs 350gp and a +3 bonus costs 1,500gp.

 Evidence: Roll 1d4 to represent evidence favorable to the perpetrator (alibis, good character, etc.).
 Roll 1d8 to determine the penalty from unfavorable evidence (witnesses to the crime, caught with stolen goods, etc.)

-Interpleader: If the syndicate has ties with a domain ruler, the ruler could plead on the perpetrator’s behalf.
+Interpleader: If the syndicate has ties with a domain ruler, the ruler could plead on the perpetrator's behalf.
 Add the Charisma modifier of the domain ruler, plus an additional +2 if the interpleader has Diplomacy, Intimidation, or Mystic Aura.
 Note that if the domain ruler controls the domain where the crime happened, he may free the perpetrator without resorting to trial at all.

 Prior Crimes: -1 if perpetrator is branded; -2 if perpetrator has been maimed (loss of tongue or hands); -3 if perpetrator has been proscribed.